mistic100/tinygradient/README.md

 ]);
 ```

 You can also specify the position of each color stop (between `0` and `1`).
-If not position is specified, stops are distributed equidistantly.
+If no position is specified, stops are distributed equidistantly.

 ```javascript
 var gradient = tinygradient([